 A closed stance means that the feet or toe line are not parallel to the target line, but face to the right of the intended target.
 Put another way, the right foot is pulled back from the parallel target line and if a shaft was placed across the toes, it would point right of the target.

-Jack Nicklaus, Arnold Palmer, and the sweet-swinging Fred Couples all set up with a closed stance, and a golfer electing to play this way would be in good company!
-Nicklaus has won more Major Tournaments than anyone in the history of golf!
+Arnold Palmer and Sam Snead both set up with a closed stance, and a golfer electing to play this way would be in good company!
+They are two of the most winning golfers in PGA history!

 The point is, no one stance is the right stance in golf, and golfers should test them all to find the best one suited to their swing.